Eric-Schecter/arknights-particle/README.md

 </p>

 ## About The Project
-The visualization is enspired by the game Arknights.
+The visualization is inspired by the game Arknights.

 ## Get Started
 #### Run Online